Lalit177/Lalit177/README.md

-- 👋 Hi, I’m @Lalit177
+- 👋 Hi, I’m Lalit Chaudhari
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning javascript,angular
+- 🌱 I’m currently learning node js.

 <!---
 Lalit177/Lalit177 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.